YourturnGaming/SCLBot/README.md

 I would like to thank the following people:

 - xUndisputed: His UNMBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
-- Trigstur, and other UNMBot contributors: Their TMBot has inspired features like Roulette.
+- Trigstur, and other UNMBot contributors: Their UNMBot has inspired features like Roulette.
 - xUndisputed: Never knew this undertaking would give me a friend too.

 |Language | Translator|